MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 The default value for this setting is to not quit retrying (0).
 The maximum value for this setting is 49 days (0x49*24*60*60=4233600).
 The minimum value for this setting is 0.

+> [!WARNING]
-Warning: If the value for this setting is too small, a client will stop trying to find a DC too soon.
+> If the value for this setting is too small, a client will stop trying to find a DC too soon.
 <!-- Netlogon_BackgroundRetryQuitTime-Description-End -->

 <!-- Netlogon_BackgroundRetryQuitTime-Editable-Begin -->